strawstack/ChessComPuzzleToLichess/README.md

 2. Drag the link into your bookmarks bar.

-3. When viewing a chess com puzzle click the bookmarklet.
+3. When viewing a chess com puzzle, click the bookmarklet.

-4. Obtain the Lichess FEN link by opening the Browser's console.
+4. Obtain the Lichess FEN link by opening the browser's console.

 # More Info about Bookmarklets